margaridav27/feup-sdle/exam summary.md

 ### View Change Protocol

+I recommend reading the blog entry [Subtle Details in PBFT by Anh Dinh](https://dinhtta.github.io/pbft/)

 - to ensure liveness upon failure of the leader, while ensuring safety
 - leader failure is suspected on timeout or on evidence of faulty behaviour
 - what we wish to establish is that a request that was still being processed at the time the leader failed, will eventually get executed once and only once by all non-faulty servers
-- to this end, we first need to ensure that, regardless v, there are no two CCs w/ the same n but different requests
+- to this end, we first need to ensure that, regardless v, there are no two CCs w/ the same n but different requests or, in other words, we need to make sure that the new leader does not use old sequence numbers for new requests
 - this situation can be prevented by having 2f+1 CCs just as before, but this time based on PCs - in other words, we want to regenerate CCs, but now for v+1, and only to make sure that a non-faulty server is not missing any operation
 - note that we may be generating a CC for an operation that a server had already executed (which can be observed by looking at the sequence numbers), but that CC will be ignored by the server as long as it keeps an account of its own execution history